saeidamiri1/bioinformatics_material/docs/blog/posts/bash_cheat_sheet.md

 ```

 ## System information
-To display system and hardware information, you can use `uname` with various options.
+To display system and hardware information, you can use `uname` command with various options.

 |command|description|
 |-|-|